Blaine County Democrats Announce Unified Slate for Legislative District 26

 As your Idaho House Representative for District 26, Marsh is committed to leadership that reflects Idaho’s values.
 It will be clear to voters that Kevin Marsh is dedicated to community service, stewardship of land and water, and respect for diverse voices; all important factors to keep Idaho Strong.

-Contact: Kevin Marsh for Idaho Campaign: info@kevinmarshforidaho,com or email Kevin direct at:
+For more information or to contact Kevin Marsh for Idaho Campaign: info@kevinmarshforidaho,com or email Kevin direct at:

 kevin@kevinmarshforidaho.com | Website: KevinMarshforIdaho.com